plfa/plfa.github.io/src/plfa/part2/Lambda.lagda.md

 ```

 It is easy to show that every deterministic relation satisfies
-the diamond property, and that every relation that satisfies
+the diamond and confluence properties.
-the diamond property is confluent.
 Hence, all the reduction
 systems studied in this text are trivially confluent.